bromaniac/ssl-exporter/README.md

-# Update 2022-02-22:
-As of version 1.3.7 the [cert-util-operator](https://github.com/redhat-cop/cert-utils-operator) supports alerting on expiring certs so this is probably not needed anymore.
+As of version 1.3.7 the [cert-util-operator](https://github.com/redhat-cop/cert-utils-operator) supports alerting on expiring certs stored as secrets in the cluster.
+Unfortunately we have some certs stored directly in the Istio routes in our cluster and those can be checked with this tool.

 # ssl-expiration